Amorphous silica

 First, a cristoballite unit cell is build and replicate it to fill a cubic volume big enough to contain the nanodevice.
 Then, the crystalline cube is annealed by increasing the temperature to 8000 K and then cooling it back slowly to 300 K. The initial high temperature assures the randomization of the crystalline structure.
 After that, the nanodevice is sculpted by removing atoms from the amorphous cube.
 To mimic real amorphous silica surfaces, the nanodevice is annealed further, allowing the rearrangement of the surface atoms.
 Finally, the bonding connectivity is calculated using a cutoff distance of 0.2 nm.
 The resulting structure can be refined to produce chemically-modified silica forms, by introducing hydroxyl groups or organic molecules at the exposed surface (blue atoms).

-The detailed protocol to obtain amorphous structures is described in a recent paper.
+The detailed protocol to obtain amorphous structures is described in a paper.
 In that study, the annealing steps were performed for hundreds of picoseconds using the commercial software Cerius2 and specialized silica force fields (glass_2.01 and glass_2.01), which are computationally expensive.
 Part of our future work involves developing similar capabilities in NAMD, the premium molecular dynamics software that can run on thousand processors.
 Such development would allow researchers to produce amorphous models in less than a day.

 The Soul: Silica Force Field